Frank McErlane: Biography

 McErlane's behavior continued to worsen.
-Years of excessive consumption of Prohibition-era booze had taken its toll on Frank's mental state.
+Years of alcoholism had taken its toll on Frank's mental state.
 On June 8, 1931, an intoxicated McErlane swept a South Shore Drive block with shotgun blasts, shooting at imaginary foes.
 Police ultimately filed a total of five simultaneous charges; drunk and disorderly, carrying a concealed weapon, firing a shotgun indiscriminately around his neighborhood, driving with forged license plates, and biting his sister on the cheek.

 On October 8, 1931, McErlane was driving his car with common-law wife Elfrieda Rigus and her two German Shepherds in the back seat.
 Police later determined that both were extremely drunk and arguing with each other.
 At one point, Frank finally snapped.
 After pulling over in front of 8129 Phillips Avenue, McErlane whirled around and fired four fatal bullets into Elfrieda.
 Tired of the yapping dogs, Frank shot and killed them as well.

 After this episode, McErlane's remaining underworld associates raised a "retirement fund" of several hundred dollars in order to get rid of the dangerously unstable gunman.
 Frank thus retired to a lavishly furnished houseboat located on the Illinois River in Beardstown, Illinois.

 In the fall of 1932, Frank fell ill with pneumonia.
 In his delirium, he was convinced that rival gangsters were coming to his hospital room to kill him; it took four attendants to hold him down in his rage.
 Frank McErlane died at the age of 38 on October 8, 1932, a year to the day after he killed Elfrieda Rigus.
 He was buried at Holy Sepulchre Cemetery in Alsip, Illinois.

-When a reporter interviewed one of Frank McErlane's former associates after his death, he had this to say about McErlane, "I don't remember that he ever did anything good in his life.
+After his death, a reporter interviewed one of Frank McErlane's former associates, who had only this to say, "I don't remember that he ever did anything good in his life.
 I don't believe he had a friend left."